Ichraknaceur/ai-engineer-technical-test-develop/README.md

 The eval scores the **LLM extractor** against a hand-verified ground-truth set (`tests/eval/ground_truth.json`).
-Crucially, each entry carries a **fixed cleaned-text excerpt** (as the scraper would produce) rather than a live URL — so the score is **reproducible** and isolates extraction quality from live web variance (Overpass/DuckDuckGo non-determinism).
+Crucially, each entry carries a **fixed cleaned-text excerpt** (as the scraper would produce) rather than a live URL, so the score is **reproducible** and isolates extraction quality from live web variance (Overpass/DuckDuckGo non-determinism).